inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 FAQ (Frequently Asked Question)
 *******************************

-**Forget Password**
+**Forgot Password**

 Sometimes participants forget their password.
-In this case, you need to help them to reset or make a new password, if that is not possible you have to make a new email account.
+In this case,you need to help them to reset or make a new password, if that is not possible you have to make a new email account.
 If the participants already have *OpenStreetMap* account but they forget the password, you could help them to reset their password and sent it to their email.

 **Do not have email**

 If participants do not have email account, you need to help them make a new one.

 **The software not installed (Flash)**

 If you decided to show participants how to edit using *Potlach editor* in the *OSM* website, first they need to install Flash on their computer.
-The guide to install flash is in the **Beginner�s Guide**.
+The guide to install flash is in the **Beginners Guide**.
 Please remember this activity would takes some hours for this session.

 **Session 3**
 ^^^^^^^^^^^^^

 Working with *JOSM*
 ^^^^^^^^^^^^^^^^^^^
 Time : 180 minutes